RenegadeMinds/helloworld/Compiling libxayagame.md

 Download them [here](libxayagame-compiler-files.zip).

+# Copy Required Files

 Copy all those files into `C:\msys64\home\<username>\`.
 Do not copy into a subfolder.
 The files must be in the "username" folder.

-These files:
+Some files will be deleted when they are no longer needed.

 - libglog.pc
 - lmdb.pc
 - stubgeneratorfactory.cpp
 - stubgeneratorfactory.h

-Are automatically deleted once they are no longer needed.
 If you need to start over, make certain to copy them to your username folder again.

+# Copy Command 1

 Copy the following code block to your clipboard **without the comment lines**.
 Make certain that you copy it exactly with no blank lines at the end.